Connecting R with Amazon Redshift

 Markus Schmidberger is a Senior Big Data Consultant for AWS Professional Services

-Amazon Redshift is a fast, fully managed, scalable data warehouse (DWH) for PB of data.
+Amazon Redshift is a fast, petabyte-scale cloud data warehouse for PB of data.
 AWS customers are moving huge amounts of structured data into Amazon Redshift to offload analytics workloads or to operate their DWH fully in the cloud.
 Business intelligence and analytic teams can use JDBC or ODBC connections to import, read, and analyze data with their favorite tools, such as Informatica or Tableau.

 R is an open source programming language and software environment designed for statistical computing, visualization, and data analysis.
 Due to its flexible package system and powerful statistical engine, R can provide methods and technologies to manage and process a big amount of data.
 R is the fastest growing analytics platform in the world, and is established in both academia and business due to its robustness, reliability, and accuracy.
 For more tips on installing and operating R on AWS, see Running R on AWS.